 Steak and fine wine.
 It doesn’t get much better than that for date night.
 But knowing which restaurant to trust when it comes to sourcing the finest quality cuts of meat can be hard.
 Look no further than Heliot Steak House, in the heart of bustling Soho.
 A stone’s throw from Leicester Square and Oxford Street stations it hits the bullseye for taste, quality, atmosphere and location.
 With its globally sourced USDA prime steaks and an extensive wine list with over 120 options, you’re in safe hands.
 Executive Chef and renowned Meatologist Ioannis Grammenos travels regularly to personally source and approve the cuts of meat before serving on his menu.
 He visits each individual farm to evaluate both the producers and the quality of meat.

 To start, guests can choose from a range of dishes inspired by the Greek heritage of Grammenos, including the likes of the famed Grilled Octopus with Roast Baby Potatoes & Tarama.
-There's also exquisite oysters.
+There are also exquisite oysters.
 If you can’t pick a cut of meat for your main course and want to try everything, opt for the tasting board for Argentinian Rib Eye, USDR Sirloin and English Hereford Fillet.
-Or go all out and treat yourself with the Japanese Wagyu Sirloin.
+Or go all out and treat yourself to the Japanese Wagyu Sirloin.
 Heliot Steak House is special occasion territory.
 You could even squeeze in a meal before a Magic Mike performance, which is conveniently in the same building - the Hippodrome Casino.
 If it’s a buzzy restaurant with a menu to die you’re after this is a date night where you can easily impress.

 Chino Latino

 Come for the views overlooking the Thames’ Albert Embankment, right opposite the Tate Britain, and stay for the cosy, inviting atmosphere and sensational food.
 The Pan Asian menu at Chino Latino has all the biggest hitters: sushi, seafood and indulgent meat or vegetarian dishes, including bau buns, Wagyu beef cooked on a hot plate in front of you and Moving Mountains vegan burgers.
 This is ‘celebrating a very special occasion' territory.
 There’s no requirement to, but if you dress for dinner you won’t be out of place.
-The restaurant puts on brilliant entertainment - when we were there a soulful singer with contagious energy performed a collection of feel good hits and everyone joining in before they'd even reached their main courses.
+The restaurant puts on brilliant entertainment - when we were there a soulful singer with contagious energy performed a collection of feel-good hits and everyone joining in before they'd even reached their main courses.
 It was the perfect touch to complement the relaxed but fun and sophisticated atmosphere and delicious cuisine you'll definitely be returning for.

 Heliot's Steak House's The Balcony